rebcabin/tangledown/README.md

 METHOD 2: Present the unit tests and main program.
 Explain the program's rationale and concept of operation, the solution it delivers, its modes and methods.
 Finally, present all the functions, interfaces, and procedures, all the bits and bobs that could effect the solution.

-If your objective is to _engage_ your audience, to have them understand the software deeply, as if they had written it themselves, which is the better method?
-If your objective is to have them spend several hours in fits and starts trying to guess what you mean, which is the better method?
+If your objective is to _engage_ your audience, to have them understand the software deeply, as if they wrote it themselves, which is the better method?
+If your objective is to have them spend several hours wading through reference material trying to guess what you mean to do, which is the better method?

 ### SOFTWARE AS DOCUMENTATION